Transcutaneous Electrical Nerve Stimulation

 The amount of output current depends on the combined impedance of the electrodes, skin, and tissues.
 With repetitive electrical stimuli applied to the same location on the skin, the skin impedance is reduced, which could result in greater current flow as stimulation continues.
 A constant current stimulator, therefore, is preferred in order to minimize sudden, uncontrolled fluctuations of current intensity related to changes in impedance.
 An electro conductive gel applied between the electrode and skin serves to minimize the skin impedance.

-Medical complications arising from use of TENS are rare.
+Medical complications arising from use of Transcutaneous Electrical Nerve Stimulation are rare.
 However, skin irritation can occur in as many as 33% of patients, due, at least in part, to drying out of the electrode gel.
 Patients need to be instructed in the use and care of TENS equipment, with particular attention to the electrodes.

 In some cases, individuals react to the tape used to secure the electrodes.
 Skin irritation is minimized by using disposable, self-adhesive electrodes and repositioning them slightly for repeated applications.
 The use of TENS is contraindicated in patients with a demand-type pacemaker, because the stimulus output of the TENS unit may drive or inhibit the pacemaker.